gregdetre/healthyselfjournal/docs/reference/WEB_INTERFACE.md

     [--port 8765] \
     [--reload/--no-reload] \
     [--kill-existing] \
+    [--open-browser/--no-open-browser] \
     [--voice-mode/--no-voice-mode] \
     [--tts-model MODEL] \
     [--tts-voice VOICE] \
     [--tts-format FORMAT]
   ```
 - **Access**: open `http://127.0.0.1:8765` in a Chromium-based browser (Safari works on recent versions but lacks explicit optimiser testing).
+The CLI opens your default browser automatically once the server is ready; disable with `--no-open-browser`.
 - **Shared storage**: running CLI and web simultaneously is supported; both operate on timestamped filenames to avoid collisions.
 - **Static assets**: `/static/css/app.css` and `/static/js/app.js` are served directly from the package; ensure the JS build artefact is up to date before packaging.
 - **FastHTML 0.12 return types**: Return strings/objects or element trees from route handlers; avoid explicitly constructing `HTMLResponse`/`JSONResponse` for typical cases to prevent double-wrapping errors.